-1. Measures to Vitalize the Annual General Meetings and for Smooth Exercise of Voting Rights
+1. Measures to Vitalize the Annual General Meetings and for Smooth Exercise of Voting Rights [updated]

-Supplementary Explanation Early Notification of Annual General Meetings The Company sent the convocation notices on February 28, 2020, and on March 2, 2021, respectively.
+Supplementary Explanation Early Notification of Annual General Meetings The Company sent the Notices of Convocation on March 2, 2021, and on March 1, 2022.
 The notices were also published on the Company's website prior to the dispatch of printed copies.
-Scheduling AGMs Avoiding the Peak Days The Company held the Annual General Meetings on March 19, 2020 and on March 24, 2021, respectively.
+Scheduling AGMs Avoiding the Peak Days The Company held the Annual General Meetings on March 24, 2021 and on March 23, 2022.
 Neither of them was on days when meetings were the most concentrated.
 Allowing Electronic Exercise of Voting Rights The Company allows electronic exercise of voting rights via the website designated by the Company (E-Voting).
 Use of Electronic Voting Platform The Company uses the Electric Voting Platform, operated by ICJ, Inc., for institutional investors to exercise their voting rights.
-Providing Convocation Notice in English The convocation notice and its English translation are published on the Company's website and on the electronic platform for institutional investors.
+Providing Convocation Notice in English The Notice of Convocation and its English translation are published on the Company's website and on the electronic platform for institutional investors.

-2. IR Activities
+2. IR Activities [updated]

 Supplementary Explanation Briefing by the Representative Directors Regular Investor Briefings for Individual Investors The Company holds online investor briefings and facilities tours for its shareholders.
 Additionally, it discloses business performances and other matters on the web pages exclusively for individual investors.
-The Company shelved a tour for its shareholders in 2020 considering the COVID-19 pandemic.
-No Regular Investor Briefings for Analysts and Institutional Investors The Company holds briefing sessions mainly by means of telephone conference after the announcement of earnings.
+The Company shelved a tour for its shareholders in 2021, as it did in 2020, considering the COVID-19 pandemic.
+Yes Regular Investor Briefings for Analysts and Institutional Investors The Company holds briefing sessions mainly by means of telephone conference after the announcement of earnings.
 One-on-one meetings are also held regarding both performance and ESG-related matters.
 Telephone and web conference tool are used as meeting methods considering the COVID-19 pandemic.
 Yes Regular Investor Briefings for Overseas Investors The Company situationally holds briefing sessions for overseas institutional investors and one-on-one meetings by telephone or web conference regarding both performance and ESG-related matters.
-Yes Publication of IR Materials on the Company Website The Company publishes earnings reports, other timely disclosure materials, materials used at earnings briefings, as well as the Annual Securities Reports or quarterly securities reports, and convocation notices for the Annual General Meetings.
-N/A Establishment of Division and/or Manager in charge of IR The Company has appointed an IR contact personnel at the Media & Investor Relations Division who reports to the Senior Vice President in charge of Communications.
+Yes Publication of IR Materials on the Company Website The Company publishes earnings reports, other timely disclosure materials, materials used at earnings briefings, as well as the Annual Securities Reports or quarterly securities reports, and the Notice of Convocation for Annual General Meetings.
+N/A Establishment of Division and/or Manager in charge of IR The Company has appointed an IR contact personnel at the Media & Investor Relations Division who reports to the Senior Vice President, Corporate Communications.
 N/A Other Although the Company already has been practicing fair information disclosure to all investors including shareholders, it has established necessary regulations and others as well as informed relevant officers and employees of these regulations since the introduction of the rules of Article 27-36 of the Financial Instruments and Exchange Act (so-called Fair Disclosure Rules.)
 N/A